ossf/tac/README.md

 # OSSF Technical Advisory Council

 The OSSF Technical Advisory Council is responsible for oversight of the various Technical Initiatives of the OSSF.

 ## Meetings

-TODO: explain meeting schedule, cadence and notes.
+The TAC meetings appear on the [OpenSSF Community Calendar](https://calendar.google.com/calendar?cid=czYzdm9lZmhwNWk5cGZsdGI1cTY3bmdwZXNAZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ)

 ## Members